Karl Kling: Early life and career

 Kling was instrumental in developing Mercedes' return to international competition in the early 1950s, and his win in the 1952 Carrera Panamericana road race, driving the then-experimental Mercedes-Benz 300SL was a defining point in assuring the Daimler-Benz management that motorsport had a place in Mercedes' future.
 Called up to the revived Mercedes Grand Prix squad in 1954 he finished less than one second behind the legendary Juan Manuel Fangio on his Formula One debut, taking second place in the 1954 French Grand Prix at the fast Reims-Gueux circuit.
 This promising start was not to last, and with the arrival of Stirling Moss at Mercedes in 1955 Kling was effectively demoted to third driver.
-However, away from the World Championship, Kling took an impressive victory in the Berlin Grand Prix (at AVUS, another high-speed circuit).
-He left the Formula One team at the end of the season, to succeed Alfred Neubauer as head of Mercedes motorsport.
+However, away from the World Championship, Kling took an impressive victory in the Berlin Grand Prix at AVUS, another high-speed circuit.

+Having won all world championships they competed for, F1 in 1954 and 1955, plus sports cars in 1955, Mercedes retired from international racing after 1955 to focus on road car development.
+Kling succeeded Alfred Neubauer as head of Mercedes motorsport, with stock models only.
 He was in this post during their successful rallying campaigns of the 1960s, occasionally taking the wheel himself.
-On one such occasion he drove a Mercedes-Benz 220SE to victory in the mighty 1961 Algiers-Cape Town trans-African rally.
+On one such occasion he drove a Mercedes-Benz 220SE to victory in the mighty 1961 trans-African Algiers-Bangui-Algiers Rally.

 He died in 2003 at the age of 92.